jupyterlite/sphinx-demo/pyodide-kernel-example/docs/source/custom_contents/matplotlib_demo.md

 the Notebook interface.
 We'll use the "new tab" option to create a button that will open the JupyterLite deployment with it, and customise the button text.

-If the strip_tagged_cells configuration option is set in conf.py, ny cell that is wrapped in the `jupyterlite_sphinx_strip` tag will be stripped from the final output, so that it won't be included in the JupyterLite deployment.
+If the strip_tagged_cells configuration option is set in conf.py, any cell that is wrapped in the `jupyterlite_sphinx_strip` tag will be stripped from the final output, so that it won't be included in the JupyterLite deployment.
 -->